milovanovic/nco/README.md

 - `roundingMode` - rounding mode used for trimming values to fixed point
 - `pincType` - type of the input interface for phase increment/absolute phase value
 - `poffType` - type of the input interface for phase offset
-- `useMultiplier` - determines if output multiplier will be used
+- `useMultiplier` - determines if the output multiplier will be implemented
+- `numMulPipes` - determines the number of pipeline registers used after multiplication operations
+- `useQAM` - determines if the QAM scheme will be implemented

 ## Tests